-- 25.1 The Council is involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them. - 25.2 In order to provide a speedy, efficient and cost-effective service to all involved in the licensing process, the Committee has delegated certain decisions and functions to Sub-Committees.

-- 25.3 Further, with many of the decisions and functions being purely administrative, the grant of non-contentious applications has been delegated to Council officers. - 25.4 In view of the tight timescales involved in the processing of minor variation applications, this function has been delegated to Council officers.
+- a.
+The Council is involved in a wide range of licensing decisions and functions and has established a Licensing Committee to administer them. - b.
+In order to provide a speedy, efficient and cost-effective service to all involved in the licensing process, the Committee has delegated certain decisions and functions to Sub-Committees. - c.
+Further, with many of the decisions and functions being purely administrative, the grant of non-contentious applications has been delegated to Council officers. - d.
+In view of the tight timescales involved in the processing of minor variation applications, this function has been delegated to Council officers.
 In all cases officers will assess the minor variation applications they receive and, where they feel that the variation could have an adverse effect on any of the four licensing objectives, they will consult with the relevant Responsible Authority(ies).
-If the licensing officers, or any of the Responsible Authorities, have concerns about the application it will be refused and a recommendation made to the applicant to submit a major variation application under section 34 of the Licensing Act 2003. - 25.5 Appendix 1 sets out the agreed delegation of decisions and functions to the Licensing Committee, Sub-Committees and officers.
+If the licensing officers, or any of the Responsible Authorities, have concerns about the application it will be refused and a

+- recommendation made to the applicant to submit a major variation application under section 34 of the Licensing Act 2003. - e.
+Appendix 2 sets out the agreed delegation of decisions and functions to the Licensing Committee, Sub-Committees and officers.